 A double timeout function means there is an overall time limit during which the whole flow must happen (e.g. 10 minutes), but there are also timers for the different pages.

 For example, there could be 3 minutes to select tickets, 5 minutes to enter personal information, 3 minutes to enter payment information.

 Having a shorter overall timeout than the sum of the individual steps helps push people through the process.
 It also makes it harder to game the system by those who want to keep the tickets locked just so that other people can’t purchase them.

 By having several points at which the cart times out and locked tickets are released, it is less likely that there are temporary gaps in ticket availability.
 A huge block of tickets won’t be released 10 minutes after the start of the onsale.

 It’s great if your site has high capacity.
-But if you open the flood gates and allow far more people than there are tickets, you’re setting users up for disappointment.
+But if you open the flood gates and allow far more people access than there are tickets, you’re setting people up for disappointment.

 By controlling the inflow speed, you can create a linear flow in the onsale journey, and slowly reduce the inflow as fewer unsold tickets remain.
-All along, you can provide real-time updates to users in the virtual waiting room regarding the remaining ticket inventory.
+You can shield your customers from the “instant sellout” myth, and turn your onsale timeline from the “standard” one, to the “recommended” one below: